 Strength: Sixes are often responsible and trusting.
 They are loyal to the people they love and the commitments they make.
 In the case of recovery, dedication is extremely valuable when pushing through obstacles and maintaining family and friend connections.

 Challenge: One consequence of Sixes being very trusting is that they can have an unhealthy tendency towards anxiety.
-They may use impulsiveness and risk-taking as a way of proving to the world and to themselves that they are not afraid, which is a destructive mindset for someone in substance abuse recovery.
+They may use impulsiveness and risk-taking as a way of proving to the world and to themselves that they are not afraid, which is a destructive mindset for someone in Addiction Recovery.

 7. The Enthusiast

 Strength: Sevens appreciate the great parts of life by being “able to embrace sobriety and become present to themselves and the world around them.”
-These practices are essential to sustaining hope and motivation when experiencing substance abuse recovery.
+These practices are essential to sustaining hope and motivation when experiencing Addiction Recovery.

 Challenge: The drive to enjoy life can become a challenge for Sevens, as its thinking pattern combines quick mental processing with a high need for mental stimulation.
 They want options and hate feeling that their choices are being limited or that they are being constrained in some way, which could be how an unhealthy Seven interprets a structured recovery program.